ADVERTISING ON TV

 WHY IS THE SHOW ON AIR DIFFERENT TO THE PRINTED LISTINGS?

 A late alteration to TVNZ's programme schedule only occurs under special circumstances.
 Occasionally, there are last minute problems in receiving a programme from the supplier or if there are satellite delivery delays which leaves our programmers no other alternative other than to screen another programme.
 At other times, programmers choose to screen an extremely topical programme or breaking news interrupts the schedule.
 In a full programme schedule, room has to be made to accommodate these programmes and newsbreaks.
 Replacing a programme and changing the schedule is not a decision that is made lightly by TVNZ's programmers.
 TVNZ's publicists make every possible effort to inform viewers through on-air promotions, and listings in the newspapers and magazines, however sometimes these changes happen after the deadlines for print media.

 WHY IS MY FAVOURITE PROGRAMME RUNNING LATE?

 Sometimes a programme is received from a distributor only shortly before going to air and may run for slightly longer than anticipated.
-TV ONE also screens a lot of programmes from non-commercial British networks and, as a result, TV ONE sometimes runs a little later than scheduled.
+TVNZ 1 also screens a lot of programmes from non-commercial British networks and, as a result, TVNZ 1 sometimes runs a little later than scheduled.

-In addition to this, the live nature of programmes such as ONE NEWS and Close Up early in the evening means that they can sometimes run a little over time, especially if live interviews take place.
+In addition to this, the live nature of programmes such as 1 NEWS and Seven Sharp early in the evening means that they can sometimes run a little over time, especially if live interviews take place.
 This changes the start and finish times for programmes throughout the evening's schedule.